The Sports Reporters

 The show was originally broadcast from a studio in Manhattan, and from 1999 to 2010 it was recorded at the ESPN Zone at Times Square in Manhattan before it closed.
 It then moved to Bristol, Connecticut at the main ESPN studios, where it stayed until the end of its run.
 On January 23, 2017, ESPN announced its planned cancellation, following the death of host John Saunders.
 The final episode aired May 7, 2017.
-The show would return in the form of a podcast in September 2017, produced now through Compass Media Networks.
+The show would return in the form of a podcast in September 2017, which was produced by Compass Media Networks until March 2022.
+The Sports Reporters returned to ESPN on the ESPN YouTube channel on September 3, 2024, hosted by Jeremy Schaap.

 Hosts and panelists

 The Sports Reporters first aired in 1988 and was originally hosted by Gary Thorne, who was replaced by Dick Schaap later that year.
 Following Schaap's death in 2001, he was replaced by John Saunders, who hosted it until his own death in 2016.

 The first year featured four rotating panelists, but afterwards there were three rotating panel members.
 Regular panelists included Mike Lupica of the New York Daily News, John Feinstein of The Washington Post, Mitch Albom of the Detroit Free Press, Michael Wilbon also from the Washington Post, Bob Ryan of the Boston Globe, William C. Rhoden of The New York Times, Ralph Wiley of Sports Illustrated and Stephen A. Smith of ESPN.
+Despite reports to the contrary, Dick Jerardi of the Philadelphia Inquirer never appeared on the program.

-Former panelists included Jason Whitlock of Fox Sports 1, Christine Brennan of USA Today, Tony Kornheiser of The Washington Post, Mike Downey of the Los Angeles Times, Roy S. Johnson of The New York Times and Sports Illustrated, Bill Conlin of the Philadelphia Daily News and Bryan Burwell of the St. Louis Post Dispatch.
+Former panelists included Marcos Breton of The Sacramento Bee, Jason Whitlock of Fox Sports 1, Christine Brennan of USA Today, Tony Kornheiser of The Washington Post, Mike Downey of the Los Angeles Times, Roy S. Johnson of The New York Times and Sports Illustrated, Bill Conlin of the Philadelphia Daily News and Bryan Burwell of the St. Louis Post Dispatch.
 As the show was based in New York City and then Bristol, Connecticut, the panelists were usually from the northeastern portion of the United States.
 For a long time, there were no women serving as regular panelists on the show, but in celebration of Title IX, one show in 2005 included three female sports journalists.
 In the show's later years, Selena Roberts of The New York Times and ESPN's Jemele Hill had made regular appearances on the show.
 The August 28, 2016, episode of the show made history with an all female edition of The Sports Reporters, with Hill as the moderator and fellow ESPN reporters Sarah Spain, Kate Fagan, and Jane McManus on the panel.

-When Saunders was on assignment or unable to host due to illness, Lupica was usually the designated substitute host and became the permanent host after the death of Saunders in August 2016 until the final episode in May 2017.
+When Saunders was on assignment or unable to host due to illness, Lupica was usually the designated substitute host and became the permanent host.
 Dick's son Jeremy Schaap also guest-hosted on occasion.